-(Calibration 74 is a serial novel experiment, with no planned beginning, middle, or end.
-No edits.
-No rewrites.
-Just an experiment to see where a story takes us.
-New chapters posted regularly.)
+(Calibration 74 is a serial novel experiment, which was shared as it was written with no edits and no rewrites.
+Just an experiment in the midst of a global pandemic to see where a story takes us.)

 — — —

 Even more of them like 12 and 97 and 6.

 Just running around my head.
 Sitting there doing nothing but also doing everything all at once while they wait for me to calculate them.
 They don’t mean a damn thing.
 There’s no hidden message in them, or at least I don’t think there is.
 But when I close my eyes (or god forbid, keep them open), still the numbers come.

 The only thing I can do with them is try to make them make sense and go away.
 Adding and subtracting until they’re reasonable.
 14 and 27 are 41 and you add that 9 and you have a nice simple 50, but then you have that 23 and what are you going to do with 23?
 You add it on and you’re stuck with 73, which is a really dangerous number.
 But is it any better than 27?
 Probably not.
 At least with the 27 you can divide it by the 9 and you are down to a 3, which is a decent number.
 Odd, but still just a single integer.
 And a triad is a good thing, in my opinion.
 A beautiful chord.
 A triangle, preferably equilateral.

 But 12 and 97 and 6?
 Now we have another issue.
 109?
 115?
 They’re getting bigger than what I can easily do in my head, so I pull out a pen and piece of paper and do some long division.
 None of them are divisible by any of the others.
 So now we’re stuck at 115.

 I can only pray that a 35 comes my way.
 I’d love a 35.
 Gets you to 150 and then you use that 3 and you’re at 50 which is half of 100, which is even and balanced.

 Where is my 35?